Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

 Your Post Breast Surgery Bra Cup Size cannot be guaranteed as bra manufacturers vary considerably in bra design and cup sizing.
 Patients can also lose or gain weight which affects their final bra cup size.

-Plastic surgeons use implant size charts to estimate which approximate final cup size each implant volume will achieve.
-Other factors, like implant profile, implant shape, and your natural anatomy can also affect the final size of your breasts after breast enhancement.
+Plastic surgeons use implant size charts to estimate which approximate final cup size each implant volume will be.
+Other factors, like implant profile, implant shape, and your anatomy can also affect the final size of your breasts after breast augmentation.

-Dr Craig Rubinstein is one of the leading specialists in breast plastic surgery in Melbourne, Australia.
+Dr Craig Rubinstein is one of the specialist plastic surgeons in Melbourne, Australia.

 DOWNLOAD GUIDE